kelsierfin/BasicGamingPlatform/Authentication Team Files/auth_use_case_descriptions.md

 **Post-Conditions:**
 - After login, the player has access to their profile, and the game features.
+- After guest login, the player has limited access.
 - After logout, the session is ended, and the player must login again to the access their profile.

 **Exceptions:**